A patient comes to your clinic. They get treated and then they leave. It’s just another day in your clinic and ‘just another patient visit’ right?

 In order to create an unforgettable patient experience, you need to be able to address all these issues as quickly as possible.
 You can do so through your website, over the phone or using an informational brochure the moment the patient enters your clinic.
 Either way, you want to address the patient’s concerns and fears as quickly as possible and this is something most private practice owners neglect to do.
 This is part of what I call the ‘before’ patient experience.

-In my presentation at the sold-out Private Practice Retreat, I talked about the importance of the before, during and after patient experience, where I discussed this in a lot more detail.
 Most private practice owners focus 95% of their time, energy and resources on the ‘during’ patient experience and the ‘after’ patient experience get’s 5% as an afterthought.
 The ‘before’ patient experience does not exist and is not planned.

 Ideally, you need to plan the before, during and after patient experience equally, and create a streamlined, controlled experience for the patient.
 The best way to ‘kick this off’ is to create an experience that exceeds the expectations of the patient from day one.